-At Alexandria Children’s Dentistry we recognize that as children grow to become teenagers, their attitude toward dental care may change.
-Cleanings, fluoride treatments, and sealants continue to be extremely important preventive measures, as well as monitoring face and jaw changes.
+At Alexandria Children’s Dentistry, we recognize that as children grow to become teenagers, their attitude toward dental care may change.
+Cleanings, fluoride treatments, and sealants continue to be critical preventive measures, as well as monitoring face and jaw changes.

 Appearance, straight teeth, white teeth, and fresh breath may become significant to a teen.
-Teens also snack frequently and often junk food and sugary drinks tend to become a major part of their diet.
+They also snack frequently, and all too often junk food and sugary drinks tend to become a major part of their diet.
 We help guide your teen to choose healthy snack alternatives.

-At Alexandria Children’s Dentistry we care about your teen!
-Read below our views on various dental topics relating to teens:
+At Alexandria Children’s Dentistry, we care about your teen!
+Read below our views on various dental topics relating to adolescents.

 Certain foods, especially ones like garlic and onions that contain pungent oils, can contribute to bad breath because the oils are carried to your lungs and out through your mouth.
 Smoking is also a major cause of bad breath.